Berkshires Massachusetts, USA Travel Guide

 Organizations provide accessibility details.

-Reach out to individual attractions or the Berkshire Visitors Bureau directly for specific accessibility questions prior to your trip.
+Contact individual attractions or the Berkshire Visitors Bureau directly for specific accessibility questions before your visit.
 They offer detailed information about their facilities.